laurenstreet/ai-supply/_posts/2023-09-01-Artificial-Intelligence-Consciousness.md

   - AE-1: Agency: Ability to pursue goals from feedback and selection of outputs
   - AE-2: Embodiment:  Modeling output-input contingencies for perception or control

-# Theories, ideas about consciousness
+# Theories and ideas about consciousness

 Now that we have a summary of the indicator properties that were extracted from these theories and ideas, let's try to understand a bit more where these properties come from.